This page describes how to use Cloud Datalab as part of a team.

 The first time that

-datalab create is run for a project, it creates a Cloud Source Repository in the project named
+datalab create is run in a project, it creates a Cloud Source Repository in the project named

 Each Cloud Datalab instance created in the project will clone the